mricos/cymatica/README.md

 # Digital Cymatics

 **Abstract:** Digital Cymatics is an evolution of the traditional study of making sound waves visible.
-Drawing inspiration from tools and techniques such as oscilloscopes, Chladni plates, and spherical harmonics, this paper introduces a modern approach to visualizing sound in the digital realm.
-At its core is a realtime system centered around a database named Nexus, with Cymetica responding in real-time to changes in this database.
+Drawing inspiration from tools and techniques such as oscilloscopes, Chladni plates, and spherical harmonics, this dcoument introduces a modern approach to visualizing sound in the digital realm.
+At its core is a realtime sound processing engine called estovox.
+Esto

 ## Introduction